dowjones/tokendito/docs/README.md

 Regarding the storage of the Okta password, we are fans of automation but do not recommend passing in the password to tokendito via plaintext or storing it in your environment locally.

-# Environment variables and user configuration
+## Environment variables and user configuration

-tokendito supports the use of environment variables and user configuration equivalents to specify the default values for most options.
+Tokendito supports the use of environment variables and user configuration equivalents to specify the default values for most options.

-## Precedence
+### Precedence

 Credentials and configuration settings take precedence in the following order: